Avalanche keep goalie-challenged Wild winless in 6-3 victory - WHIZ News

 LINEUP SHUFFLE

-Wild coach Dean Evason scratched rookie Marco Rossi, and his replacement Mason Shaw produced plenty of energy on the fourth line wing.
+Evason scratched rookie Marco Rossi, and his replacement Mason Shaw produced plenty of energy on the fourth line wing.
 Jost moved up to the first line to center Kaprizov and Mats Zuccarello, dropping Ryan Hartman down to the right wing on Eriksson Ek’s line.
-That’s the spot normally occupied by Jordan Greenway, who has not played yet while recovering from offseason upper body surgery.
+That’s the spot normally occupied by Jordan Greenway, who has not played while recovering from upper body surgery.

 UP NEXT